Developer Guide

 This feature checks that if the user had modified the JSON files, there will not be any discrepancies between contacts and schedule.

-objects that are not in the contacts.
+While loading ModelManager, PlaceBook checks if there any Appointment objects that contain Person objects that are not in the contacts.

-objects, PlaceBook will add the missing Person
+Upon finding such Appointment objects, PlaceBook will add the missing Person objects back to the contacts.

 Design Considerations